Taylor Farmhouse Café in Jupiter Farms to partner with Okeechobee Steakhouse owner

 The restaurant will now have a liquor license, be open Sundays and serve lunch on the weekends.

-Residents helped the restaurant thrive during the pandemic ordering takeout almost every day.
+Residents helped the restaurant thrive during the pandemic by ordering takeout almost every day.

 Lewis also said he'll work to improve parking at the restaurant that sees big crowds on weeknights and Saturdays.